PistonDevelopers/current/README.md

 This makes it easier to decouple data from each other in the application structure.

-The major motivation for this library is to have a convention that works across libraries, such that two people can share code by depending on the same library, without knowing what the other person is doing.
+The major motivation for this library is to have a convention that works across libraries.
-This is important for building higher level game libraries.